uclahs-cds/pipeline-call-gSNP/README.md

 1. Update the params section of the .config file (Example config in pipeline/config/call-gSNP.config).

-2. Update the input csv.
+2. Update the input CSV or YAML.
+For CSV, add the path to the config.

 3. Download the submission script (submit_nextflow_pipeline.py) from [here](https://github.com/uclahs-cds/tool-submit-nf), and submit your pipeline below.

+- CSV input
 ```
 python submit_nextflow_pipeline.py \
        --nextflow_script /path/to/main.nf \